GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

   <figcaption>And that color consistency can stay with your app, even if they switch between Light and Dark themes</figcaption>
 </figure>

-You can add custom actions and entries to the browser's toolbar, and menus
+You can add custom actions and entries to the browser's toolbar, and menus.

 <figure>
 {% Video loop=true, playsinline=true, autoplay=true, src="video/DXqUldooyJOUnj3qXSYLHbUgUI93/QFiyUPGANEvjVqfsujF4.mp4", width="350", height="730", class="screenshot"  %}